Ms. Mercier is a professional director, and was Chair of the Ontario Teachers' Pension Plan Board from 2007 to 2014.

-Ms. Mercier currently serves on the boards of Teekay Shipping Corporation, Intact Financial Corporation, the Royal Conservatory of Music and the University Health Network.
+Ms. Mercier currently serves on the boards of Intact Financial Corporation and the Royal Conservatory of Music.
+She formerly served on the boards of Teekay Shipping Corporation and the University Health Network.
 She holds an MBA from York University, and a Master's degree from the University of Alberta.

-In 2010, Ms. Mercier received an honorary LLD from York University and in 2011 was named as one of Canada's Top 25 Women of Influence.
-In 2012, she was named one of Canada's Top 100 Most Powerful Women and in 2013 was awarded an honorary LLD from Wilfrid Laurier University.
+In 2010, Ms. Mercier received an honorary LLD from York University.
+In 2011, she was named as one of Canada's Top 25 Women of Influence; and in 2012, 2015 and 2017, she was named one of Canada's Top 100 Most Powerful Women.
+In 2013, Ms. Mercier was awarded an honorary LLD from Wilfrid Laurier University and in 2016, she became Chancellor of the University.
 She is a Fellow of the Institute of Corporate Directors of Canada.

 She resides in Toronto, Ontario

-At present, Mr. Barnard is the President and Vice-Chancellor, and Professor of Computer Science at the University of Manitoba.
+At present, Mr. Barnard is President and Vice-Chancellor, and Professor of Computer Science at the University of Manitoba.
 He previously served as President and Vice-Chancellor of the University of Regina and as Associate to Vice-Principals at Queen’s University.
-He is also currently on the Order of Canada Advisory Council, the Order of Manitoba Advisory Council and the Leadership Council for Digital Infrastructure (Honorary co-Chair).
+He is also a Fellow of the Royal Society of Canada and a Member of the Order of Manitoba.

-Mr. Barnard holds a PhD, MSc and BSc in Computer Science from the University of Toronto and resides in Winnipeg, Manitoba
+Mr. Barnard holds a PhD, MSc and BSc in Computer Science from the University of Toronto, a DipCS from Regent College (University of British Columbia) and an LLM from Osgoode Hall (York University), and resides in Winnipeg, Manitoba

 Independent Innovation Specialist, Educator and Director